IDMNYU/DM2173-Motion-Graphics-Studio-SP17/mgs_pre_work.md

 Thanks to Calvin for pointing out the discrepancy of the class days.
 To make a long story short, the class will be meeting as posted on Albert on Mondays and Wednesdays.
 I've changed the syllabus schedule on gitbook to reflect Monday and Wednesday dates.

 Because I thought the course was meeting on Tuesdays and Thursdays, a couple of things...
-* **During the first week of class, we'll ONLY meet on Thursday at either 10:30-12:20pm OR 6:30pm-8:20pm in MAGNET 813** to make up one of the dates while I'm at the conference.
-I'm going to send out a [doodle poll](http://doodle.com/poll/p539a2aaez9p6s6r) to see which timeslot works for most students.
+* **During the first week of class, we'll ONLY meet on Wednesday, Jan 25th, during our regularly scheduled day and time.**
 * With the 2nd week of classes, we'll resume the normal M/W schedule but I will be coming from the airport on Monday.
 If all goes well I'll be on time.
 If the flight is delayed I may be late to class but do not leave I'll be coming.
 I'll post updates to Slack if anything comes up.

 **Slack Invite (http://bxmc.slack.com)**